(s) Provisions, contingent liabilities and contingent assets

 The Company determines whether a property is classified as investment property or inventory:

-Investment property comprises land and buildings (principally commercial premises and retail property) that are not occupied substantially for use by, or in the operafions of, the Company, nor for sale in the ordinary course of business, but are held primarily to earn rental income and capital appreciation.
+Investment property comprises land and buildings (principally commercial premises and retail property) that are not occupied substantially for use by, or in the operations of, the Company, nor for sale in the ordinary course of business, but are held primarily to earn rental income and capital appreciation.
 These buildings are substantially rented to tenants and not intended to be sold in the ordinary course of business.

 Inventory comprises property that is held for sale in the ordinary course of business.
-Principally, the Company develops and intends to sell before or on completion of construction.
+Principally, the Company develops and intends to sell before or on completion of construction."

 b) Fair value measurement of financial instruments

-When the fair values of financial assets and financial liabilities recorded in the balance sheet cannot be measured based on quoted prices in active markets, their fair value is measured using appropriate valuation techniques.
+cannot be measured based on quoted prices in active markets, their fair value is measured using appropriate valuation techniques.
 The inputs to these models are taken from observable markets where possible, but where this is not feasible, a degree of judgement is required in establishing fair values.
 Judgements include considerations of inputs such as liquidity risk, credit risk and volatility.
 Changes in assumptions about these factors could affect the reported fair value of financial instruments.

 c) Evaluation of percentage completion